New permitting process on the way for food trucks in Boca

 "It should be good for both the residents and businesses," he said.

-In the next month or so the Boca's city council will flesh out ideas and eventually vote.
+In the next month or so the city council will flesh out ideas and eventually vote.

 Scripps Only Content 2020